 When people tell their own stories, history is written from the bottom up.

 Clive Porabou was born on the Pacific island of Bougainville.
-Transnational mining company Rio Tinto was beginning to dig the world’s largest open-pit copper mine, bringing in workers who displaced native residents.
-Armed conflict over the mine’s presence started even before excavation began.
+Transnational mining company Rio Tinto was beginning to dig the world’s largest open-pit copper mine, displacing native residents.
+Armed conflict started even before excavation began.